BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page3.md

 ## Summary
 The first step I took towards making the game was to figure out how movement would work.
-My past experience with 3D games pushed me towards thnking that movement would be the most difficult part of the development process, so I wanted to make sure to focus on that early on.
+My past experience with 3D games pushed me towards thinking that movement would be the most difficult part of the development process, so I wanted to make sure to focus on that early on.
 Since I was just getting started, I knew I needed to get some prototyping in for it, so I started off by making a playground to test out simple walking, jumping, and dashing: [early prototype](https://playground.babylonjs.com/#UP84Y8#10)

 A few things you can see from this is:
 1. The player is able to walk through the platform